Sarah Suzuki, LCSW, CRADC

 I view my role as that of a consultant.
 I'm not the shrink you see on TV.
 Instead of sitting there quietly, scribbling on a notebook, I will collaborate with you to ensure that each session helps you move towards accomplishing your goals.

 I am interactive, friendly, and direct.
 You can expect feedback and recommendations at your very first session.
-You don't have to lose what you have before you transform your relationship with alcohol.
+You don't have to lose what you have before you transform your behavior.
 Together, we will map out a course to gives you lasting success.

 My obsession with the art and science of change led me to study clinical social work, evidence-based practice, and substance abuse in 2007.
 After graduating, I worked at a variety of rehab and healthcare settings.
 In my early social work career, I saw how countless people who were motivated to change their drinking walked away without effective tools.
 In response, I developed a practice dedicated to helping people access strategies to accomplish their goals.